Visual Instruction Bottleneck Tuning: Conclusion

 \section{Conclusion}

-This work provided the first investigation on the promise of information bottleneck from the context of MLLM instruction tuning to ensure robustness of MLLM under distribution shifts.
-We proposed a new theoretically-grounded visual instruction tuning method, \ours, that injects a bottleneck layer inside the LLM to induce posterior samples of internal representations that encode useful information to produce valid responses while discarding other residual information from input queries.
-With negligible additional cost, \ours is easily optimized with a variational lower bound of IB and shows consistent gains in robustness in 30 types of distribution shifts while also achieving strong performance on standard benchmarks, indicating that \ours promotes a good balance between invariance and sensitivity during representation learning. \begin{ack} The authors thank Seongheon Park and Sean Xuefeng Du for their valuable suggestions and discussions that shaped the draft.
-Research is supported in part by the AFOSR Young Investigator Program under award number FA9550-23-1-0184, National Science Foundation (NSF) Award No. IIS-2237037 and IIS-2331669, Office of Naval Research under grant number N00014-23-1-2643, Schmidt Sciences Foundation, and Alfred P. Sloan Fellowship. \end{ack}
+This work provided the first investigation on the promise of information bottleneck in the context of MLLM instruction tuning to ensure the robustness of MLLM under distribution shifts.
+We proposed a new theoretically-grounded visual instruction tuning method, \ours.
+It injects a bottleneck layer inside the LLM to induce posterior samples of internal representations that encode useful information to produce valid responses while discarding other residual information from input queries.
+With negligible additional cost, \ours is easily optimized with a variational lower bound of IB and shows consistent gains in robustness in 30 types of distribution shifts while also achieving competitive performance on standard benchmarks, indicating that \ours promotes a good balance between invariance and sensitivity during representation learning.